ccpu/nextjs-cloudflare-monorepo-template/apps/web/README.md

 - **Configurable** - Can be enabled/disabled via `site.config.ts`

 Toggle between themes using the button in the top-right corner, or cycle through Light → Dark → System modes.

+## Animations

+This template uses **tailwindcss-animated** for smooth, performant animations:

+- **Pre-built animations** - Fade, bounce, wiggle, zoom, and more
+- **Utility classes** - Control duration, delay, timing, and iteration
+- **Responsive support** - Apply animations based on screen size
+- **Hover animations** - Interactive button and link effects
+- **Optimized performance** - CSS-based animations for best performance

+Key animation patterns used:

+- Page load sequences with staggered delays
+- Hover effects on interactive elements
+- Entrance animations for content sections

+For more animations and customization options, see the [tailwindcss-animated documentation](https://tailwindcss-animated.com/).